Business/Career

 • The insurance industry’s Gross Premium Income stands at 520.1 trillion Naira as at 2022.
 This is the total premium paid by insured Nigerians in the stated period.

-• In all, there are 58 life insurance companies in Nigeria so far.
+• In all, there are 60 insurance companies in Nigeria so far.

-• The rate of insurance penetration/spread in Nigeria is extremely low, just 0.5 per cent as at 2022.
+• The rate of insurance penetration/spread in Nigeria is extremely low – just 0.5 per cent as of 2023.
 This is due to reasons which include:

 1. high number of low-income earners and poor people,